Gitart/Gitart/aboutme.md

 * With plasure i`m take parcipation in togetere interested project
 * I have many interested idea wich want develop in live
 * Link with me for conversation graceful ideas.
 Im always open.
+* I have aboute 1000 projects in different area